PurpleKingdomGames/indigo/indigo/docs/06-presentation/text-and-fonts.md

 Inspiration came from early versions of Flash where selected font glyphs were rendered into images at specific sizes during the Flash build.
 We went one step further and decided, in the name of _not_ getting bogged down in the world of font rendering, that you'd have to provide your font glyph images - not unlike an animation sprite sheet - pre-rendered and then tell us where all the characters were.

 It's inconvenient and a bit simplistic, but it works, and the results look good even when magnified for pixel art!
-And we have a [tool to help you](https://indigoengine.io/tools/), more on that further down.

 ### Setting up fonts manually